swkeep/swkeep/README.md

 ## About Me
 I enjoy programing/coding and playing games with my friends.<br>

-- 🔭 I’m currently working on [keep-crafting](https://github.com/swkeep/keep-crafting)
+- 🔭 I’m currently working on TypeScript Test
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning TypeScript

 ##  How to reach me:
 <div align="center">